 A normal period is 2-7 days long.

 Important Note: The bleed that occurs on the pill is not a real period.
-It is called a withdrawal bleed and it is just a response from the withdrawal from the hormones (i.e. placebo pill).
+It is called a withdrawal bleed and it is just a response to the withdrawal from the hormones (i.e. placebo pill).

 A real period comes as part of the ebb and flow of your natural cycle, and while we can have a period without ovulation, a healthy period comes AFTER ovulation – and successful ovulation is how we get the amazing hormone – progesterone.

 Most forms of hormonal birth control work by suppressing ovulation (with the exception of the hormonal IUD).

 After your period ends, you’ll enter the phase.
 In this phase, the body begins preparing for ovulation.

 What is ovulation?

 Ovulation is what happens when an egg is released.
 If the egg is fertilized by sperm, a pregnancy may occur.
 If the egg isn’t fertilized or pregnancy doesn’t occur, a period will come.

 If pregnancy did not occur… you’ll hang out in the luteal phase after ovulation.
 The body is producing progesterone and it will peak before your period.